jefftriplett/dotfiles/README.md

     python-update
     restart
     stop
-    timemachine-boost
-    timemachine-boost-complete
-    timemachine-delete *ARGS
-    timemachine-list
     update                         # updates a project to run at its current version upgrade
     virtualenv-scan
     virtualenv-upgrade
     virtualenv-workon
-    xcode-upgrade
 ```

 <!-- [[[end]]] -->